nononovak/otwadvent2019-ctfwriteup/day3_northpole_airwaves.md

 ## Initial Analysis

 As the description states, this challenge provides us with a raw signal file we can load into gnuradio.
-The first thing I did for this challenge was load it up, with a pretty basic configuration and look at the waterfall plot.
+The first thing I did for this challenge was load it up with a pretty basic configuration and look at the waterfall plot.
 Note: Only pay attention to the active boxes - the greyed-out ones will come into play later.

 ![gnuradio start](./images/day3_gnuradio_start.png)